web-stack-slv/yii2-gallery/README.md

 Image Gallery
 =============
-Image Gallery with custom folder as source
+Image Gallery with custom folder as source or image urls array.
+Use bootstrap 4, lightbox and jquery.

 Installation
 ------------